bk138/droidVNC-NG/README.md

 4. Apply the settings, sometimes it requires rebooting a router.
 5. Figure out your public adress i.e. <https://www.hashemian.com/whoami/>.
-6. Use this address and port to connect to your device.
+6. Use this address and port from above to connect to your device.

 ## Notes